Being consistently prolific in your creative work is not an anomaly.

 The mental block of no-limits seems to be anything but a block: it’s a combination of many interests, many endeavors, and the ability to enthusiastically overestimate your own resources and abilities, despite all evidence to the contrary.
 Enthusiasm is great, of course; without focus, however, it gets spread too thin and the result is very little actual movement forward.
 You end up spinning in circles, trying to keep all your projects moving forward.
 Because you have too many things going, you can’t make significant progress in anything, so you begin to feel depressed and soon, you want to quit.
 Everything.
 A belief in no limits ultimately leads to many dead ends.

 “I can’t see past the boundaries of my own experience.”

 Tunnel vision locks you inside your own perspective, no matter how skewed or inaccurate it might be.
-When tunnel vision is activated, you lose objectivity, which can lead to all sorts of issues.
+When the mental block of tunnel vision is activated, you lose objectivity, which can lead to all sorts of issues.
 For example, you may be locked in so tightly on a specific method for reaching your goal that you cannot see other, easier, more accessible options.
-Conversely, tunnel vision can also cause you see obstacles as bigger than they are, feel as if you are all alone when you aren’t, or assess your own work as terrible or unhelpful when it’s neither.
+Conversely, tunnel vision can also cause you to see obstacles as bigger than they are, feel as if you are all alone when you aren’t, or assess your own work as terrible or unhelpful when it’s neither.